kamilsss655/vectatus/README.md

 ## Efficiency
 Efficiency is around **78%** depending on input and output conditions.

+Efficiency could likely be raised to ~89% by increasing the gate drive current from 80mA to 500mA by using a totem pole driver.

 More efficiency tests can be found here: https://github.com/kamilsss655/vectatus/wiki/Tests#efficiency-tests

 ## Parts used